TPS for Somalia – Court-Protected, Case Stayed Pending SCOTUS | CUSP

 Timeline · ACT et al. v.
 Noem · D. Massachusetts

-From termination announcement to court hearing
+From termination announcement to case stayed

 ✅ Administrative Stay in Effect